poppa/pike-language-server/README.md

 ### Testing testing testing

-Personally I thing Pike's built-in testing framework is super-clonky and har to use, so I've created my own, extremely limited, unit testing framework called [Pest](https://github.com/poppa/pest), which, you can tell by its name, is influenced by [Jest](https://jestjs.io/).
+Personally I thing Pike's built-in testing framework is super-clonky and hard to use, so I've created my own, extremely limited, unit testing framework called [Pest](https://github.com/poppa/pest), which, as its name suggests, is influenced by [Jest](https://jestjs.io/).

 All Pike tests reside in [pike-modules/test](pike-modules/test/).